-While "awareness of risks and of possible technical solutions is increasing." the authors would appear to be describing a rather precarious environment, at least in the short run.
+While "awareness of risks and of possible technical solutions is increasing," the authors would appear to be describing a rather precarious environment, at least in the short run.
 The picture does not improve when one focuses on the details of some of the technical fixes.
-Barrows and Clavton deem "tight" prospective access restrictions-a "need to know." mandatory access control model-as largely incompatible with the dynamic health care environment.
+Barrows and Clavton deem "tight" prospective access restrictions-a "need to know," mandatory access control model-as largely incompatible with the dynamic health care environment.

 Reid Cushman.
-Serious Technology Assessment for Health Care Information Technology, JOURNAL OF THE AMERICAN MEDICAL INFORMATICS ASSOCIATION 4(4) (1997).33 technology to overcome problems specific to and characteristic of complex computer networks
+Serious Technology Assessment for Health Care Information Technology, JOURNAL OF THE AMERICAN MEDICAL INFORMATICS ASSOCIATION 4(4) (1997).
+48